SpectoLabs/hoverfly/docs/pages/tutorials/advanced/proxyauth/proxyauth.rst

    The ``hoverfly.username`` and ``hoverfly.password`` values in the ``config.yml`` file
    allow hoverctl to authenticate against the admin API of a remote Hoverfly instance.

    When using authentication, the Hoverfly proxy port is also authenticated using basic HTTP authentication.
-This means that any application using Hoverfly must include the authentication credentials as part of the proxy URL.
+   This means that any application using Hoverfly (in this example, cURL) must include the authentication credentials as part of the proxy URL.